xzimnyx/lbcd/docs/configuration.md

 # Configuration

-btcd has a number of [configuration](https://pkg.go.dev/github.com/btcsuite/btcd) options, which can be viewed by running: `$ btcd --help`.
+lbcd has a number of configuration options, which can be viewed by running: `$ lbcd --help`.

 ## Peer server listen interface

-btcd allows you to bind to specific interfaces which enables you to setup configurations with varying levels of complexity.
+lbcd allows you to bind to specific interfaces which enables you to setup configurations with varying levels of complexity.
 The listen parameter can be specified on the command line as shown below with the -- prefix or in the configuration file without the -- prefix (as can all long command line options).